Analysis | Ron Johnson comes close to getting the point

 Since the comments were published, Johnson’s tried to rebut accusations that the differentiation he draws was primarily based on race.

-“I completely did not anticipate that anybody could interpret what I said as racist,” Johnson said in local radio interview, as my colleague Aaron Blake reported.
+“I completely did not anticipate that anybody could interpret what I said as racist,” Johnson said in a local radio interview, as my colleague Aaron Blake reported.
 “It’s not.
 This is about rioters.”

 The controversy escalated sufficiently that Johnson was compelled to defend himself within the friendly confines of the Wall Street Journal opinion page.